-The success of any therapy depends on the person or people who spend the most time with the child, mainly the parents or caregivers making Parent Training very important for the child’s physical therapy success.
+The success of any therapy depends on the person or people who spend the most time with the child, mainly the parents or caregivers making Parent Training crucial for the child’s physical therapy success.

-We provide instruction on the use of special equipment and devices, such as orthotics, braces and positioning devices.
+We provide instruction on the use of specialized equipment and devices, such as orthotics, braces, and positioning devices.

 We can help you adapt your home to meet your child’s special needs.
 We teach the parents and caregivers exercises and activities that they can do with their child at home and how to incorporate them into their daily routine.
 We always encourage active participation by all members of the family – mother, father, brothers, sisters, grandparents, and babysitters- in the therapy sessions.

 The more educated and confident the family members are with the therapy techniques and exercises, the faster the results for the child!